 Each module consists of 80 questions and lasts 80 minutes.
 Find out what to expect on the exam day.

-Results for exams are available two weeks after you take the exam.
+Results for exams are available six weeks after you take the exam.
 There is no pass or fail and your result will be indicated by a band score.
 Band 1 is the weakest, indicating you have restricted knowledge and skills in that area, and band 4 is the strongest, indicating extensive knowledge and skill.

 Watch this video of students like you to find out what our candidates say about their experience of sitting their exams with the British Council.